Dates & Prices

 The area boasts its own set of butterflies whose distributions overlap here as well as its own endemic Erebia zapateri Zapater’s Ringlet.
 We hope to find this rare butterfly but please be aware that there is a chance we might be early for it, depending on the season.

 In all there are 140 species within the Reserva and it is the best place to see several Blues including Spanish and Azure Chalkhill Blues Lysandra albicans and L. caelestissima as well as Polyommatus nivescens the Mother of Pearl Blue and Polyommatus fabressei Oberthür’s Anomolous Blue.
-Earlier in the year Kretania hesperica the Spanish Zephir Blue is widespread but not common.
 There are many other more common blues for us to find to keep you guessing and practicing identification skills on!

 Late summer in the baking dry heat means that several Satyrids are found, including 3 gatekeepers (Pyronia tithonus, Pyronia bathseba and Pyronia cecilia), Hermit Chazara briseis, Grayling Hipparchia semele, Striped grayling Hipparchia fidia, Tree Grayling Hipparchia statilinus, Great Banded Grayling Brintesia circe and False Grayling Arethusana arethusa.
-Very scarce but previously recorded in the area is the Southern Hermit Chazara prieuri.
-Esper’s Marbled White Melanargia russiae can be found in the region too and Apollo Parnassius apollo can also be found at higher altitudes.
+Now very scarce but recorded in the area is the Southern Hermit Chazara prieuri.
+Esper’s Marbled White Melanargia russiae can be found in the region and the beautiful Iberian Swallowtail Iphiclides feisthamelii should grace us with its presence during the week.

 Sage Skipper Muschampia proto is found and Sandy Grizzled Skipper Pyrgus cinarae has been recorded.
 Cinquefoil skipper Pyrgus cirsii is also present.
 A few other highlights we’ll look out for include Spanish Chestnut Heath, Spanish Sooty Copper and Spanish argus.